Agent assisted versus self-service IVR payments – what’s the difference?

 Summary

-In summary, whether you opt for agent assist or IVR (or a combination of both) is really down to the needs of your organization and the ways in which your customers typically interact with you.
-If you’re mostly taking regular payments where customers know what they are doing and rarely have supplementary questions or need any additional help then the IVR solution may be the most appropriate for you.
-If, however, your transactions are more complex and there’s typically more interaction needed between customers and agents then agent assist mode may be more suitable.
+In summary, whether you opt for agent assisted or IVR payments (or a combination of both) is really down to the needs of your organization and the ways in which your customers typically interact with you.
+If you’re mostly taking regular payments where customers know what they are doing and rarely have supplementary questions or need any additional help then an IVR payment solution may be the most appropriate for you.
+If, however, your transactions are more complex and there’s typically more interaction needed between customers and agents then CardEasy Agent Assist may be more suitable.
 Remember too that it’s perfectly possible to have both, as in the cases of both Avon and Allied Irish Bank mentioned above.

 Give us a call or drop us an email to talk more about the best solution for your requirements.